-A fleet of boats run from Tenby Harbour, every day except Sunday, throughout the summer months, weather permitting landing on Caldey Island.
+A fleet of boats run to Caldey Ialnd from Tenby Harbour, every day except Sunday, throughout the summer months, weather permitting.
 Tickets can be bought from the relevant booth on the harbour.

 There are a variety of churches on the island ranging from the Abbey Church where the monks conduct their seven daily services, but explore a little further and you will discover the Old Priory with its old limestone church and also the little Norman church of St David's.
 On the cliff overlooking Priory Beach you will also find Caldey Calvary and the Watchtower Chapel.